AIDS Memorial Pathway

 Memorial and public art installation in Seattle, Washington, U.S.

 The AIDS Memorial Pathway (or AMP) is in Seattle's Capitol Hill neighborhood, in the United States.
-The memorial features Christopher Paul Jordan's andimgonnamiss-everybody, described as "an homage to the bars and clubs in which Seattle’s gay community sought refuge", as well as the sculptures Monolith, Serpentine, Lambda, and Ribbon of Light.
+The memorial features Christopher Paul Jordan's andimgonnamisseverybody, described as "an homage to the bars and clubs in which Seattle’s gay community sought refuge", as well as the sculptures Monolith, Serpentine, Lambda, and Ribbon of Light.